-Project for ECGR5101/8890
+Project for ECGR5101

-It is expected that students registered for 5101 and 8890 will do an additional project, the scope of which is agreed-upon by the instructor.
+It is expected that students registered for will do an additional project, the scope of which is agreedupon by the instructor.
 Some ideas include:

-- Stiquito Controller board programming using TI chip and tools. - Stiquito Controller board design, placement, and routing using Atmel chip and ORCAD/Mentor Graphics tools.
-Stiquito Controller board programming using Atmel chip and tools. - Stiquito Controller board design, placement, and routing using Renesas chip and ORCAD/Mentor Graphics tools.
-Stiquito Controller board programming using Renesas chip and tools. - Converting class note chapter to an Atmel chip. - Assist in the development of an Embedded Systems text book (i.e. written materials search and summation of the papers/books of each particular topic) early to late semester project. - Identify a 32-bit processing board and successfully load Embedded Linux. - Create via ORCAD a daughterboard to plug into the Renesas Evaluation Board (with motor drivers, RS-232 chip, RS-232 connector).
+- Converting class note chapter to an Atmel chip. - Assessing new sensors/actuators. - Implement wireless communications. - Assist in the development of an Embedded Systems text book (i.e. written materials search and summation of the papers/books of each particular topic) early to late semester project. - Identify a 32-bit processing board and successfully load Embedded Linux. - Create via ORCAD a daughterboard to plug into the Renesas Evaluation Board (with motor drivers, RS-232 chip, RS-232 connector).